datastaxdevs/netlify-astra-example/README.md

     ![image](/images/deploy-6.png)
     </details>

-  * Copying the link, and running in a terminal *(you should have git installed on your machine as prerequisite)
+  * Copying the link, and running in a terminal
     ```bash
     git clone {repo_link}
     ```